Russian Federation country brief

 Recent high energy and resources prices have underpinned this growth and helped Russia weather the Eurozone crisis.
 The EU is Russia's largest export destination (accounting for more than half of Russia's exports by value).
 In 2012, Russia announced a US$10 billion contribution to the International Monetary Fund (IMF) to help bail out European countries suffering from the economic crisis.

 In 1997, Organisation for Economic Co-operation and Development (OECD) countries formally acknowledged that the accession of the Russian Federation as a full member of the OECD was a shared ultimate goal.
 The OECD Council approved the 'roadmap to accession' for the Russian Federation in November 2007.
-This accession came one step closer with the Russian accession to the OECD Anti-Bribery Convention in April 2012.
+Through continuing work with the various OECD Committees the Russian Federation is making significant progress towards its accession to the Organisation.

 Contact between Australia and Russia began in 1807, when the Russian naval vessel Neva arrived in Sydney.
-Consular relations began in 1857 and diplomatic relations began in 1942—making 2012 the 70th anniversary of diplomatic relations.
+Consular relations began in 1857 and diplomatic relations in 1942.
 Australia has had an Embassy in Moscow since 1943 and has Consulates in Vladivostok and St Petersburg.
 The Russian Federation has an Embassy in Canberra, a Consulate-General in Sydney and Consulates in Brisbane and Adelaide.
 Approximately 74,000 Australians claim Russian ancestry, according to the 2011 Census.

-Australia and Russia cooperate in a number of important international and multilateral forums, including those involved with non-proliferation issues and regional security.
+Australia and Russia cooperate in a number of important international and multilateral fora, including those involved with non-proliferation issues and regional security.

 Australia and Russia concluded a bilateral Double Taxation Agreement in September 2000, which came into effect in 2004.